MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### What is the maximum memory threshold I can put for paginated reports in my capacity?

 Currently, you may only reserve 50% of the memory for this workload.
-We plan to raise this to 100% later in the preview period.

 ### How do I turn on/off my paginated reports workload?